DRAFT 2025-2026 Academic Catalog [NOT CURRENT CATALOGS]

 Means of Assessment

-Public Administration majors are evaluated in a variety of ways.
+Politics, Policy & Public Administration majors are evaluated in a variety of ways.
 They complete with a grade of C- or better required and elective courses that reinforce their knowledge of the economic, legal, and political processes, institutions, and environments in the public sector and nonprofit organizations.

 Traditional assessment tools such as written and oral testing, oral presentations and written research papers, assessment using the analytic and problem-solving skills required of public administrators, and the application of appropriate data evaluation methods and techniques will provide opportunities for students to demonstrate their learning.
 Whenever applicable, proficiency guidelines identified in Program Learning Outcomes and General Education Outcomes will be presented and explained to students, and other scoring guides and rubrics will inform students of assessors’ expectations.

-Students earning the Public Administration degree will complete their studies with a capstone project.
+Students earning the Politics, Policy & Public Administration degree will complete their studies with a capstone project.
 In preparation for this individually designed applied research project, students will enroll in POLS 450 - Applied Policy Analysis where they will conduct a detailed, critical analysis of a public sector policy issue.
 The conclusion of the Capstone project includes a presentation and discussion of the project to relevant faculty, and if appropriate, at the student research symposium at EOU, “Sharing the Learning.”

-ProgramsMaster of Public AdministrationMinor(s)
+ProgramsMaster of Public AdministrationMajor(s)Minor(s)

 Return to: College of Arts, Humanities and Social Sciences